 - Does their pricing model work for you or does it require too much investment up front?

 I’m sure each organization has different priorities that would invalidate some of these points or add a few more.
-Either way, this is a good general guide for evaluating potential white label suppliers.
+Either way, this is a good general guide for evaluating potential white label partners.

-Good luck with your efforts, and if your clients need a kickass reputation management and social media platform (of course they do!) give us a shout and ask us these questions yourself!
+Good luck with your efforts, and if your clients need kickass digital marketing solutions that vary from reputation management to website hosting (of course they do!) give us a shout and ask us these questions yourself!